tableau/tabcmd/contributing.md

 - do test coverage calculation (https://coverage.readthedocs.io/en/6.3.2)
 > bin/coverage.sh

-- packaging is done with pyinstaller.
+- packaging to an exe is done with pyinstaller.
 You can only build an executable for the platform you build on.
 > bin/pyinstaller.sh

+- packaging to sdist for pypi is done with setup.py.
+Note that _version.py is in the git index specifically so that it gets packaged with sdist, but the contents/changes are ignored by git.

  Packaging produces dist/tabcmd.exe (or equivalent)
 - Run the package